lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 ![png](img/citros2.png "CITROS example")

 #### Working with Integrated Jupiter Notebooks and Data Analysis 🌌
-CITROS Web provides powerfull data analisys package, which is comprehensive solution for data query, analysis and visualization.
+CITROS Web provides a powerfull data analysis package, which is a comprehensive solution for data query, analysis and visualization.
 With its extensive features, you can quickly and easily extract valuable insights from your data.
-To use it, the Jupiter Notebook support is built-in.
+To use it, Jupiter Notebook support is built-in.
-Navigate to our project ```Code``` page, open the Notebooks folder and click on the notebook file.
-Here you can see the usual Jupiter editor's interface: you can add blocks of code or built-in Markdown engine, run and save notebook and control the Python kernel.
+Navigate to our ```Code``` project page, open the Notebooks folder and click on the notebook file.
+Here you can see the usual Jupiter editor interface: you can add blocks of code or built-in Markdown engine, run and save notebook and control the Python kernel.

 You can find all the data analisys package guides and API reference [here](https://citros.io/doc/docs_data_analysis).

 Let's quickly go through the key points of using a Jupiter Notebook and fetching data from a database.
-But to try some brief examples of data analysis using the built-in package, we need to launch a batch with several simulations and with a distribution for one of the ROS parameters (Drag coefficient, in our case).
-This parameter will vary in each simulation:
+But to try some brief examples of data analysis using the built-in package, we need to launch a batch with several simulations and a distribution for one of the ROS parameters (Drag coefficient, in our case).
+This parameter will be different for each simulation:

 ```json
 "c_d": {